vtenfys/reaware/README.md

 This launches Chrome DevTools and [React DevTools](https://www.npmjs.com/package/react-devtools) alongside the app itself, regardless of whether the app was built in development or production mode.

-Sometimes, the app may start before React DevTools are ready.
-If this occurs, right-click in the app window and select "Reload app".
-After reloading, React DevTools will connect.

 **To run the app in production mode**, run the following command:

 ```sh